-- Consumers of food products containing corn, particularly those concerned about biotechnology. - Industry sectors: - Food importers and distributors of wholesale ingredients - Processors and manufacturers of food products containing corn - Food retailers. - Government: - enforcement agencies - national government, in terms of trade and World Trade Organization (WTO) obligations.
+- Consumers of food products containing corn, particularly those concerned about biotechnology. - Industry sectors: - food importers and distributors of wholesale ingredients; - processors and manufacturers of food products containing corn; - food retailers.

+Government:

+- enforcement agencies; - national government, in terms of trade and World Trade Organization (WTO) obligations.

-The cultivation of corn line MIR162 in Australia or New Zealand could have an impact on the environment, which would need to be assessed by the Office of the Gene Technology Regulator (OGTR) in Australia, and by various New Zealand government agencies including the Environmental Risk Management Authority (ERMA) and the Ministry of Agriculture and Forestry (MAF) before growing in either country could be permitted.
-MIR162 corn has been developed primarily for agricultural production overseas and, at this stage, the Applicant has no plans for cultivation in either Australia or New Zealand.
+The cultivation of corn line MIR162 in Australia or New Zealand could have an impact on the environment, which would need to be assessed by the Office of the Gene Technology Regulator (OGTR) in Australia, and by various New Zealand Government agencies including the Environmental Risk Management Authority (ERMA) and the Ministry of Agriculture and Forestry (MAF) before growing in either country could be permitted.
+MIR162 corn has been developed primarily for agricultural production overseas and the Applicant has indicated that, at this stage, there are no plans for cultivation in either Australia or New Zealand.